blacklightpy/vaultofknowledge/08. External Resources/Dictionaries/Saṃskṛtam/Master List of Words in Saṃskṛtam.md

 Only include words that aren't separate notes here.
 For example, [[Upanishads]] have a separate note, but Śiva doesn't.

 (Should I even develop this page, or will it be bloat?)

+(And do I need links to two pages - like for Paramaarthika, Param + Artha?)
 ### IAST Words
 - Vēda / Vēdaḥ
 - Ṛ́c / Ṛ́ca
 - Sūktas
 - Mandalas
+- Kāṇḍa
 - Śākhā
+- Vidya
 - Śruti
 - Smṛti